gary-archer/oauth.desktopsample.final/README.md

 ./start.sh
 ```

+A login is triggered in the system browser, so that the app cannot access the user's credentials.\
-A private URI scheme login URL of `x-mycompany-desktopapp:/callback` is used to trigger a login in the system browser:
+A private URI scheme URL of `x-mycompany-desktopapp:/callback` is used to receive the login response:

 ![Desktop App Login](./doc/login.png)